-We took profits from Western European private equity investor HgCapital after it soared 35% year to date.
+We took profits from quite a few companies during the month, including Dutch semi-conductor firm ASML, which makes the machines that print computer chips, and European private equity investor HgCapital after it soared 35% year to date.
 The UK-listed investment trust had even moved to a small premium as investor demand hotted up - it traded at an almost 10% discount throughout 2018.